bdlions/muslimand/README.md

 **Url need to change when launch it to server:**

-1. .htaccess file project title need to change 2.almost all js angular apps dereactive url
+1. .htaccess file project title need to change.
+2. almost all js angular apps dereactive url.
-3. js angular message controller websocket url need to change
+3. js angular message controller websocket url need to change.
-4. all angular js services project title need to change
+4. all angular js services project title need to change.
-5. Mongodb database host name need to change
+5. Mongodb database host name need to change.